 If you analyse NT God-talk systematically on a metaphysical level then it certainly appears rudimentary and unsophisticated, especially when you compare it to what later theologians came up with.
 There is nothing that resembles the highly technical discourse that characterised the 4th century debates out of which the Trinity was formulated.
 However, the question is whether the relationship between God, Jesus and the Spirit should be analysed metaphysically, particularly if you want to determine how robust the text’s discourse about them is.

 The NT shows virtually no interest in doing metaphysics.
 6NT God-talk was developed in a thoroughly Jewish paradigm, it therefore did not draw on any of the popular Greek philosophies that in following centuries would exert great influence on Christian theology.
 The doctrine of the Trinity in particular is clearly influenced by 7Neoplatonic and 8Aristotelian philosophies.
-The NT shows no indication that it warrants being examined in a philosophical framework, particularly those that shaped the Trinity, so it should not be.
+The NT shows no indication that it warrants being examined in a philosophical framework, particularly those texts that later shaped the Trinity, so it should not be.
 I find it particularly odd that we would want to judge the NT by concerns it could not possibly have had an interest in answering.
 If, as we just did, assess the NT by its own content in its own Jewish cultural and historical context, what we find is that it is actually far from rudimentary.
-We rather see distinctive, sophisticated and fully developed discourse about God.
+We rather see distinctive, sophisticated and adequately developed discourse about God.

 1Larry Hurtado, Observations on the “Monotheism” Affirmed in the New Testament, p.
 53, The Bible and Early Trinitarian Theology, eds.
 Christopher A. Beeley and Mark E. Weedman, Catholic University of America Press, 2018..